gsa-oes/office-of-evaluation-sciences/_library/42_Karlsson_2005.md

 ---
-title: The ‘Ostrich Effect’--Selective Attention to Information about Investments
+title: The ‘Ostrich Effect’ -- Selective Attention to Information about Investments
 permalink: /karlsson-ostrich-2005/
 tags: library
 year: 2005